Richard-Schaller/syrlex2mqtt/doc/syrconnect-protocol.md

   </sc>
   ```
 ## Getters and Setters
-All known properties have 3-character names, e.g. XYZ.
+All known properties have 2-character names, e.g. XY or 3-character names, e.g. XYZ.
 The SYR Connect cloud can either call "getXYZ" to receive the property value during the next request, or it can call "setXYZ" with an appropriate value.
 Currently, most analysis focussed on the getters.
 In is currently unknown if for each getter also a setter is working.
 If setters have been found to work, they are listed in below tables.

 ### Basic Device data